How Well Do You Know the United States Flag Code?

 10: The flag should be cleaned and mended when necessary.
 When a flag is so worn it is no longer fit to serve as a symbol of our country, it should be destroyed by burning in a dignified manner.

-We should fly our flags everyday but today (along with July 4th, Veterans Day and Memorial Day) is a great day to put the Grand Ol Flag on display for all to see.
+We should proudly fly our flags every day but today especially is a great day to put Old Glory on display for all to see.